Magickbase/gwscan-discord-bot/README.md

 $ mkdir gwscan-bot && cd gwscan-bot && npm init -y
 ```

-Commands above will create an initial npm project with name the same as the directory.
+Commands above will create an initial npm project with a name the same as that of directory.

-Our project will grow into as follows,
+Our project will grow as follows,

 ```sh
 .